pieroproietti/penguins-eggs/sourceforge/files/iso/README.md

 * **uma** - Linux Mint 20.2 remastered with eggs, without any modifications except for wallpapers and develop tools. (amd64)
 * **patricia** - Linux Mint 19.3 xfce, updated and remastered with eggs, without any modifications except for wallpapers. (i386/amd64))
 * **debbie** - LMDE4 Debbie, remastered with eggs, without any modifications except for wallpapers and develop tools. (i386/amd64)) based on Debian buster
+* **elsie** - LMDE5 Debbie, remastered with eggs, without any modifications except for wallpapers and develop tools. (i386/amd64)) based on Debian buster

 ## Neon
 The latest and greatest of [KDE](https://neon.kde.org/) community software packaged on a rock-solid base.